Conference Agenda

 |||

-1:10pm - 2:50pm |
+| 1:10pm - 2:50pm |

-B10S1_PN: Panel Location: MG1/00.04 Academic Librarians’ Responses to Mis/Disinformation: A Cross-Country Study 1: Simmons University, United States of America; 2: Gustave Eiffel University; 3: University of Zagreb; 4: São Paulo State University; 5: University of Warsaw; 6: Hacettepe University; 7: University of Coimbra; 8: Masaryk University; 9: University of Ljubjana; 10: University of Technology Sydney; 11: Transilvania University of Brasov |
+B10S1_PN: Panel Location: MG1/00.04 Academic Librarians’ Responses to Mis/Disinformation: A Cross-Country Study 1: Simmons University, USA; 2: Gustave Eiffel University, France; 3: University of Zagreb, Croatia; 4: São Paulo State University, Brazil; 5: University of Warsaw, Poland; 6: Hacettepe University, Turkey; 7: University of Coimbra, Portugal; 8: Masaryk University, Czech Republic; 9: University of Ljubljana, Slovenia; 10: University of Technology Sydney, Australia; 11: Transilvania University of Brasov, Romania |

-B10S2_BP: Innovative Approaches to Information Literacy: Practice-Based Perspectives Location: MG2/00.10 IL and AI: Library Services, developments, challenges and cooperations University Library Bamberg, Germany To use or not to use?
-Potentials and pitfalls of using AI-tools in (literature) research - an interactive workshop for PhD students Free University Berlin, Germany Students Benefit from Digital Accessibility Laurea University of Applied Sciences, Finland Promoting Reading at a Technical University KTH Royal Institute of Technology, Sweden Transposing traditional teaching to information and AI literacy – intense collaboration between the University Library Zurich and the Faculty of Veterinary Medicine University Library Zurich, Switzerland |
+B10S2_BP: Innovative Approaches to Information Literacy: Practice-Based Perspectives Location: MG2/00.10 Chair: Orcun Madran IL and AI: Library Services, Developments, Challenges, and Cooperations University Library Bamberg, Germany To Use or Not to Use?
+Potentials And Pitfalls of Using AI-Tools in (Literature) Research – An Interactive Workshop for PhD Students Free University Berlin, Germany Students Benefit from Digital Accessibility Laurea University of Applied Sciences, Finland Promoting Reading at a Technical University KTH Royal Institute of Technology, Sweden Transposing Traditional Teaching to Information and AI Literacy – Intense Collaboration between the University Library Zurich and the Faculty of Veterinary Medicine University Library Zurich, Switzerland |

-B10S3_WS: Workshop Location: MG2/01.10 An Information Literacy Taxonomy: A New Tool for Developing IL Learning Outcomes The Ohio State Unviersity, United States of America |
+B10S3_WS: Workshop Location: MG2/01.10 An Information Literacy Taxonomy: A New Tool for Developing IL Learning Outcomes The Ohio State University, Columbus, USA |

-B10S4_WS: Workshop Location: MG1/02.05 MIKS Survey 2025 on media and information literacy among german students: Insights, discussion and learnings of the Leuphana pilot study Media and Information Centre of the Leuphana University Lüneburg, Germany |
+B10S4_WS: Workshop Location: MG1/02.05 MIKS Survey 2025 on Media and Information Literacy among German Students: Insights, Discussion and Learnings of the Leuphana Pilot Study Media and Information Centre of the Leuphana University Lüneburg, Germany |

-3:00pm - 4:00pm |
+| 3:00pm - 4:00pm |

 OC-THU-00: Closing Ceremonie Location: MG1/00.04 |